 The below image shows signing a transaction on a blockchain wallet when sending funds:

 Remember each transaction generated by the private keys contains a unique digital signature, making it hard to copy or be similar to the others even when the same private key is used to generate multiple signatures.
-Of course, to maintain privacy and increased security of transactions, users are recommended to use each address once.
+Of course, to maintain privacy and increased the security of transactions, users are recommended to use each address once.

 (iv) The recipient of the transaction is also authenticated by the fact that the crypto sent is assigned by the sender to their public key, which is associated with their wallet address.
 The recipient’s private key is used to unlock the amount and the amount reflected in the wallet.
 What it means is that the user with the private key related to that public address where the crypto was assigned, has the authority and right to spend the crypto.